Cisco, Data Analyst

 What I’m proud of, & what I’m hoping to achieve through the WYPB

 The first step to solving a problem is to recognise there is one.
 Being part of a Board of women who understand the varying challenges of being a female in a male dominated industry, and working to actively change that balance, whilst also encouraging young talent find its way into this rewarding environment, is invigorating and pioneering.

 When I joined the WYPB in 2015, I looked at the numbers around the number of females in mixed vs same sex schools who went onto STEM careers.
-The results were eye opening and a testament to the fact that majority of the Board at that time had gone to all girls’ schools.
-Being in an environment where all subjects are girls’ subjects seemed to have factored into a significant effect where subjects weren’t considered to be as gendered.
+The results were eye opening and a testament to the fact that majority of the board at the time had gone to all girls’ schools.
+Being in an environment where all subjects were girls’ subjects factored significantly as subjects weren’t considered to be as gendered.